lucyrose93/chemicalatlas/README.md

 ## 📢 License

-This project is licensed under the [CC BY-NC-ND 4.0] Licence (https://creativecommons.org/licenses/by-nc-nd/4.0/).
+This project is licensed under the [CC BY-NC-ND 4.0 Licence](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 Attribution is required and other restrictions apply.
 Last updated: June 9, 2025.